kjad588/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  closure is used when the annonymous function is nested in the personalDice function

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  the rollers name stays the same while the newRoll could change.

 c.
 What is the lexical scope of `newRoll`?

+  the lexical scope of `newRoll` is a function scope

 ### Task 3 - Stretch Goals